|TRIP DATES||AVAILABILITY||PRICE||SPACE LEFT|

 Ticking off the Big Five is part of the experience but the main focus is to allow wildlife-lovers the chance to gain a hands-on experience of conservation.
 You also get a chance to give back.
 Your contribution to the tour enables further conservation efforts throughout the region.

-Embark on a 10 day South African safari that directly gives back to conservation and local communities.
+Embark on an 8 day South African safari that directly gives back to conservation and local communities.
 You will be hosted by an elite member of the Dyck Advisory Group’s Counter Poaching Team who will guide you through some hands-on conservation activities that can only be experienced with Where Wild Things Roam Travel.

 Get involved with some hands-on experiences unlike any other experienced in South Africa with counter-poaching units, vets and professionals who work to ensure the safety of the wildlife in the region.